 4. Stand In The Ancient Theatre

-Van Gogh arrived in Arles in February 1888 and stayed until May 1889.
+Vincent Van Gogh is an integral part of the things to do in Arles.
+He arrived in Arles France in February 1888 and stayed until May 1889.
 It is no surprise with the magical Mediterranean light that he created over 300 paintings in Arles.
+Van Gogh’s painting of Starry Night Over the Rhône, The Bedroom on Place Lamartine in Arles, and Sunflowers were all produced in Arles.

-Look for the twelve panels in Arles showing where Van Gogh set up his easel and created a masterpiece.
+Look for the twelve panels in Arles showing where Van Gogh set up his easel and created his famous paintings.

 Visit the Fondation Vincent Van Gogh open daily from 10 a.m. to 7 p.m.
-There is no permanent exhibition at this gallery but temporary exhibitions that always feature Van Gogh.
-Each year the Foundation exhibits between one and ten Van Gogh paintings that have been lent from museums or private owners.
+There is no permanent exhibition at this gallery but temporary exhibitions always feature Van Gogh.
+Each year the Vincent Van Gogh Foundation exhibits between one and ten Van Gogh paintings on loan from museums or private owners.

 Art Lovers: Van Gogh arrived in Auvers-sur-Oise, close to Paris, where he produced 80 paintings in 70 days before taking his own life.
 Read more about Auvers-sur-Oise, a great day trip from Paris.